nitindeshpande/polarfire-soc-documentation/index.md

 Choose a starting point from the following list depending on what do you want to do next.

 ### Linux application developers
-You have the following choise of build system.
+Choose your favaourite build system from the following list.
 ##### Yocto
    For guidelines on building and using yocto, Click [here]()
 ##### Buildroot
    For guidelines on building and using buildroot, Click [here]()
 ### Bare metal applications
 For guidelines on runnning bare metal applications on the PolarFire SoC, Click [here]()
 ### FPGA designers